datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 --- type:NormalExercise xp:100 skills:1 key:4ad4885c8d
 ## Detecting Modification Effects

-Now that you have new weighted star reviews for our restaurants, let's see if you can detect the effects of the modifications.
+Now that you have new weighted star reviews for each restaurant, let's see if you can detect the effects of the modifications.

-To do so you will make use of some a general `hist` plot and a `qplot` from the `ggplot2` package.
+To do so, you will make use of some a general `hist` plot and a `qplot` from the `ggplot2` package.
 These graphs will help us visualize the effect of your modification.
 Take note of the magnitudes of the changes and if there were any patterns in the distribution of the difference in star reviews.

 A final summary of the `new_review_indian` will give context to how the reviews changed as well.

 *** =instructions
 - Make `ggplot2` available in the environment
-- Use `hist()` function and the `new_review_indian$dif` column to create the plot of the distribution.
+- Use `hist()` function and the `new_review_indian$diff` column to create the plot of the distribution.
-- Use `qplot()`, `new_review_indian$business_name` and `new_review_indian$dif` for the plot of the difference in star review per restaurant.
+- Use `qplot()`, `new_review_indian$business_name` and `new_review_indian$diff` for the plot of the difference in star review per restaurant.
 To create a more appealing graph use `reorder()` to order of changes from least to greatest.
 - Display the summary of the `new_review_indian` data frame

 *** =hint